 YOUR TOUBKAL ACCOMMODATION

 When not climbing the mountain we know the importance of having a comfortable base.
-That's why we've chosen this lovely Riad in central Marrakesh with its traditional setting and atmosphere.
-The perfect spot to rest up in-between your stays in the mountain huts.
+That's why we've chosen these Riads with their traditional setting and atmosphere.
+The perfect spot to rest up in-between your stay in the mountain hut.
 But don't let that nice linen and chocolate on the bed win your favour just yet.
 Wait until you've experienced a good old mountain hut with its basic, but charming amenities and friendly hosts.
 We bet you go home missing the huts more!

-The Riad El Youssoufi is a special spot close to all the hustle and bustle of Marrakesh.
-This is where we spend the first and last night of the trip.
+The Riad we use in Marrakesh is a special spot close to all the hustle and bustle of the city.
+This is where we spend the last night of the trip and provides the perfect level of comfort to rest tired legs.
 Located a 15-minute walk from Jamaâ El Fna Square, this riad features air-conditioned rooms with free Wi-Fi and a terrace.

 Single and double available